JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Terms.md

 The Website may use its own discretion in determining if a comment meets the above criteria.

 You may edit certain comments that you have previously posted.
-Edits to comments are subject to the same Terms and Conditions listed above for posting comments and you agree that you grant the Website the same license described above.
+Edits to comments are subject to the same Terms listed above for posting comments and you agree that you grant the Website the same license described above.
 The Website reserves the right to limit the ability to edit comments that you post.
 You may also delete (erase) comments that you have posted, but you acknowledge that comments or portions of your comments may have already been copied and/or distributed as permitted.
 The Website reserves the right to limit or remove the ability for you to delete or erase your comments.

 # Account Deletion

-If you register an account, by either method specified above, you may request that your account be deleted through the [Contact Us](/contact) page.
-In order to verify your identity, you must be signed into the Website when requesting account deletion through the Contact Us page.
+If you register an account, by either method specified above, you may request that your account be deleted through the Contact page.
+In order to verify your identity, you must be signed into the Website when requesting account deletion through the Contact page.
 In accordance with our Privacy Policy, we will delete your account and all personal information pertaining to your account, with the following exceptions:

 * All comments that you have posted on the Website will remain on the Website.
 Instead of a username, the Website will display "deleted user" or an equivalent anonymized phrase.
 As specified in our Privacy Policy, once your account is deleted, there is no way to link the comments to your identity.
 You agree that if your account is deleted, you forfeit all copyrights to any of your comments that remain on the site.

 * Any information that we automatically collect, as described in the Privacy Policy, will remain in our logs and databases.

-# Contact Us Page

-The Website maintains a [Contact Us](/contact) page to allow users to leave feedback and ask questions.
-You do not need to register to use the Contact Us page.
-When submitting content through the Contact Us page, you forfeit all copyright to any content submitted through the Contact Us page.
-Content submitted through the Contact Page is subject to the same limitations and Terms and Conditions as comments, described above.

 # Other Prohibited Activities

-Under these Terms and Conditions, you are prohibited from:
+Under these Terms, you are prohibited from:

 * Attempting to gain unauthorized access to another user's Account or to the Services (or to other computer systems or networks connected to or used together with the Services).
 * Accessing or using the Website for any purpose other than that for which we make the Website available.
 The Website may not be used in connection with any commercial endeavors except those that are specifically endorsed or approved by us.